legoisland21/miniasm-g/README.md

 MiniASM-G is a tiny "assembly-style" system built in C++.
 You can set registers, do math, and make games!

-Notice: For audio on Windows linking winmm.lib IS required Notice 2: To have audio on Linux you need to have `alsa-utils` so to install it (apt) `sudo apt install alsa-utils` or (pacman) `sudo pacman -S alsa-utils`
+Notices:
+When compiling for Linux and using audio you need to download `libasound2-dev`/`alsa-lib` (arch) and link `-lasound` When compiling for Windows and using audio you need to link `-lwinmm`
 Warning: If you use a slower compiler on Windows (MINGW64/TDM-GCC) it will run slower then the set FPS (use a compiler like LLVM or MSVC)
 Warning 2: To enable ANSI (used for graphics) for older terminals (Windows Console Host, etc...) on Windows you need to add `enableANSI()` to enable ANSI, if the program is linux-only there is no need to add it